Estelle Axton: Biography

-Axton was the founder of the Memphis Songwriters Association in 1973, which was formed to foster the education and advancement of local songwriters.
-There was a focus on the development of the songwriting craft with the intention of producing commercially viable songs and improving performance skills.
-The association has consecutively maintained membership for over 35 years.
-The formation of the Memphis Songwriters Association helped to motivate many local songwriters and singer-songwriters to publish their original material.
-Some of these songs and artists met with some surprising success.
-Unfortunately, historical records are fragmented and scarce; however, there are a number of MSA alumni that could still tell their stories.
-As of 2015, the Memphis Songwriters Association is still actively holding meetings and events.
+Axton was the founder of the Memphis Songwriters Association in 1973, formed to foster the education and advancement of local songwriters.

 Axton went on, with her friend Cordell Jackson, the founder of Moon Records, to work with the Music Industries of Memphis, later named the Memphis Music Association, to assist in the development of Memphis music as a global force once again.
 Their collaboration and guidance helped launch the first Memphis Demo Derby, the brainchild of the PR director Brett Hamilton, which was designed to present and showcase Memphis musical talent to A&R reps, studio heads, producers and the like.
 The event was such a huge success, it continued for several years.
 Joe Savarin, the founder of the Handy Awards, and Wanda Freeman of Tenant Laboratories lent a hand in spite of public opposition.
 The MMA was the umbrella organization for all Memphis music and still exists today.

 In 2012, Axton was inducted into the Memphis Music Hall of Fame, along with her brother and Stax co-founder Jim Stewart.